neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/2026/application_template.md

 The more closely you follow this template, the easier it will be for us to review your application!
 Please include clear headings for all the different sections.

 **If all sections are not fully completed, the application will not be considered!**

+N.B.
+If you would like this template in Markdown format, click "Show Source" on the right hand side.

 ## Project title
 Follow the following format for the proposal title: `<Package Name>-<Project Name> (<Your-Name>)` when applying.